farlee2121/DevEssentialsBlog/content/posts/2021-11-05-Acceptance-Test-Logisitcs.md

 - BDD
 - Team Process
 - Quality
+title: Thoughts on Acceptance Test Logistics
 ---

-# Thoughts on Acceptance Test Logistics

 I [previously wrote](../posts/2021-10-31-Efficient-Inter-Team-Contracts-with-Acceptance-Tests.md) on how acceptance tests can streamline communication between developers and teams.
 I've been thinking about practical enactment of such a scheme and surfaced some interesting ideas.